 Climate change projections point towards increasingly devastating heatwaves occurring in Africa in the decades to come.
-In cities, exposure to extreme heat is exacerbated by the phenomenon of urban heat islands and poor housing conditions, inducing health and other impacts, and affecting vulnerable population in particular.
+In cities, exposure to extreme heat is exacerbated by the phenomenon of urban heat islands and poor housing conditions, impacting health and affecting vulnerable population in particular.
 In Niamey, population projections predict an even bigger urban stress.
 Yet, public and civil actors lack solid and data-driven evidence of the heat trends and climate future.
 The formulation of effective climate resilience measures is strongly hampered by this lack of suitable and accessible urban climate information.

 The objective of u-CLIP was to meet this data need in the urban agglomeration of Niamey in order to increase awareness with respect to the projected impacts of climate change on future extreme urban heat stress, and to highlight the need for early-stage and structural mitigation measures.
 The project also intended to support the formulation of adequate resilience measures by policy makers and other stakeholders.
 To reach its ambition, u-CLIP has organised several measurement campaigns and has developed a web-based (and soon cloudbased) open data urban climate change information (u-CLIP) platform for Niamey.